lucheng0127/kube-eip/README.md

 ## Lifecycle of eip

 Kube-eip extends kubeernets by adding a eipBinding CRD.
 An eipBinding represent a eip binded to a vmi pod.
-And the operator will implement all of this above.
 And an eip can be create and bind or destoryed along with the eipBinding.
+Also operator will watch EipBinding and kubevirt VirtualMachineInstance, and handle create update and delete event.

+## Modules

+There are two compose Operator and EipAgent.
+Operator watch the EipBinding and VirtualMachineInstance create, update and delete event.
+Then call EipAgent to build the rules on hyper, via grpc.